DeepSourceCorp/nuxt-websocket/README.md

 this.$socketManager.close();
 ```

-> The [onmessage](https://github.com/deepsourcelabs/nuxt-websocket/blob/main/src/templates/WebSocketManager.ts#L38-L45) handler expects data received from the server as either a string or an object of the shape `{ event: string, data: string }`.
+> The [message event handler](https://github.com/deepsourcelabs/nuxt-websocket/blob/main/src/templates/WebSocketManager.ts#L39-L46) expects data received from the server as either a string or an object of the shape `{ event: string, data: string }`.

 ```js
 // Data received of the type string.